|Stage I||Stage III||Stage V|

 To have a better view of the process please refer to the pictures and videos.

-If you are looking for cold forming solutions integrated in a fully automated production process, or you have any further question, please do not hesitate to contact us and we will gladly help you.
+If you are looking for cold forming solutions integrated in a fully automated production process, or you have any further questions, please do not hesitate to contact us and we will gladly help you.